bfanselow/DataScience/ML_PROJECTS/SHAM/Text-Classification.md

  P(Anne|First) = (15/30)*4% / (15/30)*4% + (5/30)*6% + (10/30)*3%  = 15*4% / (15*4% + 5*6% + 10*3%) = 0.6/0.6+0.3+0.3 = 50%
 ```

 One ciritcal assumption which allowed us to make these additive calculations in the denominator is that those conditions all have totally independent probabilites.
-Oftentimes, this is true.
-But it is not always the case.
-When we do make these (sometimes naive) assumptions, Bayes Theorem is referred to as a **Naive Bayes Classification**
+This is true, but is not always the case.
+When we do make this (naive) assumption, Bayes Classification is referred to as a **Naive Bayes Classification** (NBC).

 ---

-Applying Naive Bayes Classification (NBC) to Spam detection, we have two conditions - spam or NOT-spam (HAM).
+### Applying Bayes Theorem to Spam detection:
+In spam filtering/detection we make the assumption that one class of messages (i.e. spam messages in this case) tend to have have a different word distribution than messages in the other class (i.e. non-spam messages).
+For example, one might imagine the word "free" is more common in spam messages than non-spam.
 ```
 P(S|w) = P(w|S)*P(S) / P(w)
 ```